Dmytro Kuleba: Political views

 Dmytro Kuleba is a consistent supporter of Ukraine joining the European Union and NATO.
 He is in favor of providing Ukraine with an Action Program on NATO membership.
 In his opinion, Ukraine will join NATO before the EU.

 Kuleba has repeatedly noted that Ukrainian identity is Central European, and he considers the deepening of relations and integration with neighboring countries in Central Europe to be one of the priorities of foreign policy.

-Kuleba was a guest on the American talk show The Late Show with Stephen Colbert on 22 September 2022.
-He explained the position of the Ukrainian people: "We know how to win.
-And we will."
+In 2026, Kuleba predicted that the Russo-Ukrainian war would not end with a deal, but added that Ukraine had laid the "foundation of victory" by surviving.
+He projected that Ukraine could either stabilize like Poland following the Cold War, or suffer a fate similar to Lebanon.

 Personal life

 In 2019, Kuleba wrote The War for Reality.
 How to Win in the World of Fakes, Truths and Communities a book on modern communications, media literacy, and countering disinformation.
 In December 2017, Kuleba was named the best Ukrainian ambassador of the Year 2017 by the Institute of World Policy.

 Kuleba's mother is Yevhenia Kuleba.
 His father Ivan Kuleba is a career diplomat, a former Deputy Minister of Foreign Affairs of Ukraine (2003–2004), as well as Ukraine's ambassador to Egypt (1997–2000), Czech Republic (2004–2009), Kazakhstan (2008–2019), and Armenia (2019–2021).

 His wife is Svitlana Paveletska, a co-founder of the publishing house #книголав and a strategic communications consultant.
 His former wife Yevhenia, with whom he has two children, was number 1 on the party list for the Kyiv City Council of the party Servant of the People in the 2020 Kyiv local election.